California Chrome

 California Chrome's 2015 season was tumultuous.
 He began the year with second-place finishes in the San Antonio Stakes and Dubai World Cup.
 He then was shipped to the United Kingdom to train for the Prince of Wales's Stakes at Royal Ascot but was scratched a few days prior to the race due to a hoof bruise.
 Upon returning to the US in July 2015, he was diagnosed with bruising on his cannon bones, which ended his 2015 season.
 Shortly thereafter, Coburn sold his ownership interest.
 After a rest of several months, he returned to training with Sherman at Los Alamitos Race Course and regained his form with a six-race winning streak in 2016 which included Grade I wins in the Dubai World Cup, the Pacific Classic, and the Awesome Again Stakes before suffering a narrow loss to Arrogate in the Breeders' Cup Classic.
 He again won the Horse of the Year, Moment of the Year, and Vox Populi awards in 2016.
 Following the Pegasus World Cup in January 2017, he retired to stud.

+In 2023 California Chrome was inducted into the National Museum of Racing and Hall of Fame.